catamphetamine/libphonenumber-js/README.md

 To update metadata first download the new [`PhoneNumberMetadata.xml`](https://github.com/googlei18n/libphonenumber/blob/master/resources/PhoneNumberMetadata.xml) into the project folder replacing the old one.

-Then run these `npm` scripts in succession:
+Then run the following `npm` scripts:

 ```sh
 # Creates `metadata.json` from `PhoneNumberMetadata.xml`.